-• There will be two 80-minute, closed-book in-class tests.
-The tests are required.
+The tests are required and cannot be rescheduled.
 If you miss any of these tests, then the final will be reweighted appropriately, provided that this is endorsed by the relevant dean.

-Final exam: 50%.
+Final exam: 40%.

 • There will be a 3-hour in-person, closed-book final exam.
+You are allowed to bring a calculator and a two-page, double-sided, letter-size cheat sheet.

-Problem sets: 25%.
+Problem sets: 20%.

-• There will be a number of problem sets (approximately one per week).
-The problem sets are challenging and sometimes require you to think beyond what is on the lecture slides.
+• There will be approximately one problem set per week.
 You are encouraged to discuss problem sets with your classmates, but problem sets should be written and submitted individually.
+Direct copying is not permitted and will be treated as cheating.

-We will only accept late submission of problem sets due to (i) a documented illness or distressing experience, or (ii) a major event that cannot be rescheduled and that you let us know about well before the deadline.
-However, we will ignore the two lowest problem set grades.
+We will ignore the two lowest problem set grades.
+We do not accept late problem sets, except in extraordinary circumstances: (i) a documented serious illness or distressing experience, or (ii) a major event that cannot be rescheduled and that you let us know about well before the deadline.
+Please immediately contact the Instructor in such circumstances.

 We reserve the right to subtract points for sloppy exposition, including unreadable code or poor document structure.
-If you find a grading error, please resubmit your problem set or test along with a one-paragraph explanation.
+If you find a grading error, please resubmit your problem set or test along with a one-paragraph explanation to the Assistant-in-Instruction, at most one week after grades have been posted.
 Re-grading will be done by the Instructor or Assistant-in-Instruction.
 We reserve the right to re-grade the entire problem set.